shaw-kunal/notes/js-notes.md

 ###################################################################################################################################################.

 Q. Arrow function vs regular functions -
-ans: Both functions and regular functions are two ways to defined  functions in javacript, and they have some key differences.
+ans: Both Arrow functions and regular functions are two ways to defined  functions in javacript, and they have some key differences.

 The main differnce  between arrow function and  regular function is   that arrow function does not have their own this contex.Instead , they inherit this from the surrounding lexical scope, which can be useful in certain situation.